Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Abstract

 \section{Abstract}

-We present an aeroacoustic shape optimization framework that relies on high-order Flux Reconstruction (FR) spatial discretization, the gradient-free Mesh Adaptive Direct Search (MADS) optimization algorithm, and Large Eddy Simulation (LES).
-Our parallel implementation ensures that the runtime of each optimization iteration remains consistent, irrespective of the number of design parameters involved in the optimization problem, provided sufficient resources are available.
-This eliminates the dependence of the runtime of gradient-free algorithms on the number of design variables.
-The objective is to minimize Sound Pressure Level (SPL) at a near-field observer by computing it directly from the flow field.
-We evaluate this framework across three different problems.
-First, an open deep cavity is considered at a free-stream Mach number of $M_\infty=0.15$ and Reynolds number of $Re=1500$ based on the cavity's depth, reducing the SPL by $12.86~dB$.
-Next, we optimized tandem cylinders at $Re=1000$ and $M_\infty=0.2$, achieving over $11~dB$ noise reduction by optimizing cylinder spacing and diameter ratio.
-Lastly, a baseline NACA0012 airfoil is optimized at $Re=23000$ and $M_\infty=0.2$.
-The airfoil’s shape is optimized to generate a new 4-digit NACA airfoil at an appropriate angle of attack to minimize the SPL while ensuring the baseline time-averaged lift coefficient is maintained and prevent any increase in the baseline time-averaged drag coefficient.
-The SPL is reduced by $5.66~dB$ while the mean drag coefficient is reduced by more than $7\%$.
+We present an aeroacoustic shape optimization framework that relies on high-order Flux Reconstruction (FR), the gradient-free Mesh Adaptive Direct Search (MADS) optimization algorithm, and Large Eddy Simulation (LES).
+Our parallel implementation ensures consistent runtime for each optimization iteration, regardless of the number of design parameters, provided sufficient resources are available.
+The objective is to minimize the Overall Sound Pressure Level (OASPL) at a near-field observer by computing it directly from the flow field.
+We evaluate this framework across three problems.
+First, an open deep cavity is considered at a free-stream Mach number of $M_\infty=0.15$ and Reynolds number of $Re=1500$, reducing the OASPL by $12.9~dB$.
+Next, we considered tandem cylinders at $Re=1000$ and $M_\infty=0.2$, achieving over $11~dB$ noise reduction by optimizing cylinder spacing and diameter ratio.
+Lastly, a baseline NACA0012 airfoil at $Re=23000$ and $M_\infty=0.2$ is optimized to generate a new 4-digit NACA airfoil at an appropriate angle of attack to minimize the OASPL while ensuring the baseline time-averaged lift coefficient is maintained and prevent any increase in the baseline time-averaged drag coefficient.
+The OASPL and mean drag coefficient are reduced by $5.7~dB$ and more than $7\%$, respectively.
 These results highlight the feasibility and effectiveness of our aeroacoustic shape optimization framework.

 \textbf{\textit{Keywords:}} \quad \textit{Aeroacoustics; Gradient-Free; Optimization; High-Order; Large Eddy Simulation.}